 Managing Instructor, Saddle Fitter and Events Coordinator

 Barbara is originally from Lancaster, PA, and has been with Kensington Stables since 2006.
-Her original coach and mentor is the late Jill Hassler-Scoop, an original founder along with Bodgie Read to launch the early success of the United States Pony Clubs (USPC) and hosted and developed one of the first Theraputic Riding Programs in the early 1970s.
-Jill has written numerous books on the subject of the art of teaching horseback riding and was a national level Instructor for the USPC.
+Her original coach and mentor is the late Jill Hassler-Scoop, an original founder along with Bodgie Read to launch the early success of the United States Pony Clubs (USPC) and hosted and developed one of the first Therapeutic Riding Programs in the early 1970s.
+Jill has written numerous books on the subject of the art of teaching horseback riding and was a national level instructor for the USPC.

 Barbara teaches riding with this additional knowledge of the influence of saddles on rider and horse performance.
 Her philosophy is to teach students not just riding skill, but also how to train the horse, the discipline of safety procedures, ground handling and stable management.
 “I want my students to be able to own and train a horse, not to be dependent on a trainer, boarding staff, or perfect riding conditions.”